mrtaalebi/telegram-select-random-pv-chat/README.md

 ## About Telethon and Telegram client API
 You may know about telegram bots API and how you can programmize them, there's also an API for telegram clients.
-Which you can use by registering an app in telegram developers page and then make calls to telegram servers, with client level access (list of all contacts, send messages to anyone, ...) with the `api_id` and `api_hash` telegram gives you.
+Which you can use by registering an app in telegram developers page and then make calls to telegram servers.
+These APIs allow the code to do everything you can normally do with telegram apps and more (list of all contacts, send messages to anyone, ...).

 Telethon is just a library in python that makes calling those APIs much easier